 Wander through the GP7 diesel locomotive from the Eastern Shore Railroad!
 There’s also a collection of railroad cars to see including a tank car, caboose, boxcar, gondola bar, and flat car.

-The Pilot House is an exhibit that originally stood atop a barge that ferried railroad cars across the Bay.
+Take look at the Original Pilot House that will soon be restored.
+It originally stood atop a barge that ferried railroad cars across the Bay.

 And finally, don’t miss the Jetty House.
 It originally stood on a jetty in our fair town to house barge operations equipment.
 The Museum also has special exhibits frequently.
 Take a leisurely afternoon and come see them all!

 Barrier Islands Center